Exploiting Proximity-Aware Tasks for Embodied Social Navigation: Introduction

-However, although challenging and despite encouraging progress, all the previously mentioned tasks frame navigation in a fundamentally static environment.
+However, despite encouraging progress on the challenging task, all the previously mentioned tasks frame navigation in a fundamentally static environment.
 The dynamic element introduced by sentient, moving human beings in the scene forces us to rethink how the current models are designed.
 A good navigation policy must not be just effective (i.e., able to achieve its goal) and efficient (i.e., able to achieve the objective through a close-to-optimal path) but also safe (reaching the destination without harming others).
-This social element is included in the Social Navigation Task \cite{xia2020interactive, perez2021robot}, where an agent must tackle PointGoal Navigation in simulated, indoor, and crowded environments.
-In this scenario, \cite{yokoyama2021learning} recently introduced a simple but quite effective model, although the approach can not explicitly encode any social behavior in its navigation policy.
-We believe that a clear encoding of human-agent interactions, as well as social behaviors, are required in complex scenarios in which the embodied agent cooperates and interacts with humans.
-In this way, the agent could prevent collisions or dangerous behaviors and adapt its path to the dynamic environment in which it is navigating.
-We encode these ``signals'' by introducing two \textit{Socially-Aware Tasks}, referred as \emph{risk} and \emph{social compass}.
-These tasks model the present and future danger connected to the agent's action.
+This social element is included in the Social Navigation Task (SocialNav)~\cite{xia2020interactive, perez2021robot}, where an agent must tackle PointGoal Navigation in simulated indoor environments.
+To tackle this task, \citet{yokoyama2021learning} introduced a simple but quite effective model that placed first in the iGibson 2021 SocialNav challenge.
+However, the approach does not explicitly encode any social behavior in its navigation policy.
+We believe that a clear encoding of human-agent interactions, as well as social behaviors, are required for safe navigation and interaction with humans.
+By modeling the movement of humans, the agent could prevent collisions or dangerous behaviors and adapt its path to the dynamic environment in which it is navigating.
+We encode these ``signals'' by introducing two \textit{Proximity-Aware Tasks}, referred as \emph{risk} and \emph{proximity compass}.
+These auxiliary tasks model the present and future danger for the agent's action.